AS A MAN THINKETH IN HIS HEART

 Considered one of the most influential self-help books in print today, The Power of Positive Thinking is credited with helping people around the world achieve fulfillment in their lives through Dr. Norman Vincent Peale’s powerful message of faith and inspiration.
 Mental health professionals have incorporated some of the techniques and methods described in the book into their practice.
 Likewise, many of the book’s ideas and concepts have been canonized in the Church, and its positive mindset prescriptions are woven into sermons.

-Just as it is with most popular ideas derived from human wisdom, The Power of Positive Thinking is a concoction of flawed religious concepts founded on faulty theology and it’s a deadly brew of subjective psycho-spiritual theories rooted in unsound doctrine.
+Just as it is with most popular ideas derived from human wisdom, The Power of Positive Thinking is a concoction of flawed religious concepts originating from the occult, and it’s a deadly brew of subjective psycho-spiritual theories rooted in the metaphysical beliefs.
 The main thrust of the book is that, with human effort, proper mental imagery, and willpower anyone can create their own reality.
 It’s the erroneous belief that people can change future outcomes and events by “thinking” them into existence.

-That man is capable of speaking his future into existence is a gnostic concept foreign to Scripture but has become a fundamental underpinning of the beliefs and practices of many Christian denominations.
+That man is capable of speaking his future into existence is the Law of Attraction of the New Thought movement.
+Even though this concept is foreign to Scripture, it has become a fundamental underpinning of the beliefs and practices of many Christian denominations, nonetheless.
 This is especially the case with the Word of Faith hyper-charismatic movement.
-Those who believe in such new age mysticism support their position by quoting Proverbs 23:7.
+Those who believe in such New Thought mysticism support their position by quoting Proverbs 23:7.

 “For as he thinketh in his heart, so is he…”

-It isn’t all that surprising that a contemporary reader looking at Proverbs 23:7 in the Kings James version will come away thinking that the passage is saying that “We are what we think” or “What we think is what we are.”
-That such an interpretation is erroneous becomes quickly obvious when we read the same verse in other translations.
+It isn’t all that surprising that a contemporary Christian reading Proverbs 23:7 in the Kings James Version will come away thinking that the passage is saying that “We are what we think” or “What we think is what we are.”
+That such an interpretation is erroneous becomes quickly obvious when you read the same verse in other translations.

 Here are a few of other Bible translations of the same verse: